 Coming back in via Corsini, take a look at the mosaic workshop on your right, Aegea Mosaics.
 Watching the skilled artisans at work is simply fascinating.
 Aegea Mosaics also organizes courses, including “intensive” day courses – from 2 to 7 hours.

 From here, get back to via della Lungara, heading towards Santa Maria in Trastevere church, and loose yourself in the fascinating maze of narrow lanes at Trastevere’s heart.
-Plants scramble down walls from garden terraces, flowers hung to the old walls, washing hangs out to dry, and chipped Virgin Marys look down from shrines on street corners.
-Don’t be afraid to off the main routes to discover the many touches of authentic local color!
+Plants scramble down walls from garden terraces.
+Flowers hung to the old walls and washing hangs out to dry.
+Chipped Virgin Marys look down from shrines on street corners.
+Don’t be afraid: get off the main routes and discover the many touches of authentic local color!

 Eventually, the beautiful square of Santa Maria in Trastevere will appear to your right.
 The square is a lovely and lively place, full of locals, tourists and buskers.
 You can take a seat in one of the pricey cafés along the square or simply sit on the steps of the central fountain: both are great places for people-watching and to look at buskers exhibitions – some are really good.